Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: The nonchiral-nonflat case

-Alternatively, we could consider the perturbation of nonchiral terms in Eq. (\ref{eq-OqG1}) to the chiral-nonflat U(4) multiplet $|\widetilde{\Psi}_{\nu,\nu_C}\rangle$ in Eq. (\ref{eq-Psi-nu-nuC2}), which yields the same ground state as Eq.(\ref{eq-Psi-nc-nf}) (see App.~\ref{app:ncpert-chiralnonflat}).
-In fact, one could see this most easily by noting that the in-plane valley polarized state $|\Psi_{\nu,\nu_C}^{\text{nc-nf}}\rangle$ in Eq. (\ref{eq-Psi-nc-nf}) is a state simultaneously in the nonchiral-flat U(4) multiplet of state $|\Psi_{\nu,\nu_C}\rangle$ in Eq. (\ref{eq-Psi-nu-nuC2}) and the chiral-nonflat U(4) multiplet $|\widetilde{\Psi}_{\nu,\nu_C}\rangle$ in Eq. (\ref{eq-Psi-nu-nuC2}) (see proof in App.~\ref{app:ncpert-chiralnonflat}).
-Therefore, for a fixed filling $\nu$ and Chern number $\nu_C$, state $|\Psi_{\nu,\nu_C}^{\text{nc-nf}}\rangle$ in Eq. (\ref{eq-Psi-nc-nf}) simultaneously minimizes the nonchiral interaction energy and the kinetic energy, thus is favored as the lowest state.
+An alternative approach is to treat the nonchiral terms of Eqs.~(\ref{eq-OqG1}) and (\ref{eq-H0m}) as perturbations to the chiral-nonflat U(4) multiplet $|\widetilde{\Psi}_{\nu,\nu_C}\rangle$ in Eq.~(\ref{eq-Psi-nu-nuC2}).
+This yields the same ground state as given in Eq.~(\ref{eq-Psi-nc-nf}), which is shown in details in App.~\ref{app:ncpert-chiralnonflat}).
+In fact, one could see this most easily by noting that the U(4) rotated state $|\Psi_{\nu,\nu_C}^{\text{nc-nf}}\rangle$ in Eq.~(\ref{eq-Psi-nc-nf}) (and its U(2)$\times$U(2) rotations) is a state simultaneously in the nonchiral-flat U(4) multiplet of state $|\Psi_{\nu,\nu_C}\rangle$ in Eq.~(\ref{eq-Psi-nu-nuC}) and the chiral-nonflat U(4) multiplet $|\widetilde{\Psi}_{\nu,\nu_C}\rangle$ in Eq.~(\ref{eq-Psi-nu-nuC2}) (see proof in App.~\ref{app:ncpert-chiralnonflat}).
+Therefore, for a fixed filling $\nu$ and Chern number $\nu_C$, state $|\Psi_{\nu,\nu_C}^{\text{nc-nf}}\rangle$ in Eq.~(\ref{eq-Psi-nc-nf}) simultaneously minimizes the nonchiral interaction energy and the kinetic energy, thus is favored as a candidate of the lowest state.
+We note that, however, for $|\nu_C|=4-|\nu|$, one has $\nu_+=0$ or $\nu_-=0$ (if $\nu\le4$), and the entire nonchiral-flat U(4) multiplet~(\ref{eq-Psi-nu-nuC}) is the same as the chiral-nonflat U(4) multiplet~(\ref{eq-Psi-nu-nuC2}).
+In this case, we cannot easily determine the favored U(4) polarization, and a careful higher order energy calculation is needed to see that the valley polarized state is favored (App. \ref{app:kineticpert-nonchiralflat}).
+For a similar reason, for $0<|\nu_C|<4-|\nu|$, the valley polarization of the spin $\downarrow$ sector has to rely on a higher order energy calculation (App. \ref{app:kineticpert-nonchiralflat}).